Skip to main content

 Why it matters

-Adequate glycogen stores are crucial for sustained physical performance, preventing fatigue during prolonged exercise ('hitting the wall'), and for maintaining stable blood glucose levels between meals, thus supporting brain function and overall metabolic health.
+Adequate glycogen stores are important for sustained physical performance, preventing fatigue during prolonged exercise ('hitting the wall'), and for maintaining stable blood glucose levels between meals, thus supporting brain function and overall metabolic health.
 Without sufficient glycogen, the body's capacity for high-intensity or endurance activities is severely limited.

 How it works